Mile 0 – Lee’s Ferry: River Right. You made it! Stay organized as you get your gear together. Learn more about Lee’s Ferry.

 Mile 95.4 – Hermit: River Left.
 Small camp.

-Mile 95.5 – Hermit: Class VIII.
+Mile 95.5 – Hermit: Class 8.
 Left scout.
 Straight down the middle for a good time.
 Learn more about Hermit Rapid.

 Mile 96.4 – Bull Schist: River Right.
 Small camp.
 If Schist camp is available, it makes sense to skip Bull Schist and continue just downstream.
 Learn more about Bull Schist Camp.